OCESS/serverv-py/README.md

     # Also checks that no .RND files were changed after running,
     # and spins up a very basic server to receive network messages.
     ./test.bash

+If you're on Windows I don't have a testing script yet.
+To make sure everything works, just run `test_scripts/super_basic_echo.py` and then `serverv-py/server.py`.

 ### Source files: